-351 Methods in Secondary School Teaching (3).
-Prereq: Senior status; admission to education.
+- 351 Methods in Secondary School Teaching (3).
+Prereq: Senior status; admission to education, EDU 200, 301, 331.
 A study of methods, techniques, and procedures and a survey of material for teaching secondary school subjects, emphasis on curriculum development and the Student Teacher Assessment Instrument.
-The course is conducted jointly by the school of education and the individuals from the area in which students are majoring.

-Special Topics in Education (1-3).
+The course is conducted jointly by the school of education and the individuals from the area in which students are majoring. - 390 Special Topics in Education (1-3).
 Prereq: Admission to education.

-Varied topics; may be repeated for credit.
+Varied topics; may be repeated for credit. - 395 Internship (2).

-Internship (2).
 Prereq: Junior status; admission to education; coreq.: EDU 332/351.
-Supervised internship providing field-based experience in a major area of study.

-396 Practicum in Preschool (3).
+Supervised internship providing field-based experience in a major area of study. - 396 Practicum in Preschool (3).
 Prereq: EDU 322.
 This course is designed to provide a clinical experience for students to work with professionals in designing and implementing state standards of childcare.
 Emphasis will also be given to securing grants and working with parents.
-Offered on demand.

-401-402-403 Directed Observation and Teaching in the Elementary School (6).
-Prereq: REA 323, 324,

-EDU 308, 332, 395; Senior status; admission to education.

-Teaching and observation throughout a semester in an accredited elementary or middle school, supported by seminars and conferences between students and the college supervisor.

-403-404-405 Directed Observation and Teaching in the Secondary School (6).
-Prereq: Senior status and EDU 351, EDU 395; admission to education.
-Teaching and observation throughout a semester in an accredited secondary school, supported by seminars and conferences between students and the college supervisor.

-406 Classroom Management (3).
+Offered on demand. - 400-401-402 Directed Observation and Teaching in the Elementary School (9).
+Prereq: REA 323, 324, EDU 308, 331, 332, 395; Senior status; admission to education.
+Teaching and observation throughout a semester in an accredited elementary or middle school, supported by seminars and conferences between students and the college supervisor. - 403-404-405 Directed Observation and Teaching in the Secondary School (9).
+Prereq: Senior status and EDU 331, 351, EDU 395; admission to education.
+Teaching and observation throughout a semester in an accredited secondary school, supported by seminars and conferences between students and the college supervisor. - 406 Classroom Management (1).
 Coreq.: Enrollment in EDU 400-402 or 403-405.

-Emphasis on the development of strategies for establishing effective classroom organization and for managing and monitoring student behavior.
+Focus is on providing practical application of strategies to establish effective classroom organization and for managing and monitoring student behavior.